Achievable logoAchievable logo

 Price volatility

-Digital assets are infamous for their price volatility.
-To demonstrate this, let’s take a look at the annual returns of the top three cryptocurrencies compared to the S&P 500 from 2019-2022:
+Digital assets are known for extreme price volatility.
+To see this, compare the annual returns of three major cryptocurrencies with the S&P 500 from 2021-2024:

-As you can see, the values of the top three cryptocurrencies fluctuated significantly more than the S&P 500, which is already considered a somewhat volatile stock index.
-Other digital assets experienced even more volatility.
-For example, Dogecoin was down 80% in 2019, only to increase 2,300% the following year.
+The top three cryptocurrencies fluctuated far more than the S&P 500, which is already considered a relatively volatile stock index.
+Many other digital assets have been even more volatile.
+For example, Dogecoin was down 80% in 2019, then increased 2,300% the following year.

 Fraudulence

-The world of digital assets is new and complex, which creates an opportunity for sophisticated fraudsters.
+Digital assets are relatively new and technically complex, which creates opportunities for sophisticated fraud.
 According to an FTC report, cryptocurrency investors are particularly susceptible:

 Since the start of 2021, more than 46,000 people have reported losing over $1 billion in crypto to scams - that’s about one out of every four dollars reported lost, more than any other payment method.
 The median individual reported loss?
 A whopping $2,600.

-Most investors maintain their digital assets in online (digital) wallets.
-If a scammer gains access to a person’s computer or phone, it becomes very easy to obtain private keys.
-This can be accomplished by phishing, which involves the creation of fake communications seemingly created by trustworthy sources.
-For example, assume an investor holds digital assets on a cryptocurrency exchange (e.g., Binance).
-They receive an email seemingly sent by Binance regarding an issue with their account with a link to contact customer service.
-The investor clicks the link, which installs malware on their computer.
-The email was fake, and the malware transmitted personal data stored on the investor’s computer to a scammer, which included login credentials and private keys.
+For example, suppose an investor holds digital assets on a cryptocurrency exchange (e.g., Binance).
+They receive an email that appears to be from Binance about an account issue, with a link to contact customer service.
+The investor clicks the link, which installs malware.
+The email was fake, and the malware sends personal data (including login credentials and private keys) to the scammer.

-Pig butchering schemes are also a common form of fraud involving digital assets.
-This form of fraud involves building a (sometimes romantic) relationship with an unsuspecting victim, then soliciting investments in fake digital assets or platforms over time.
+Pig butchering schemes are another common form of digital asset fraud.
+In these schemes, the scammer builds a relationship (sometimes romantic) with an unsuspecting victim and then gradually solicits investments into fake digital assets or platforms.
 The North American Securities Administrators Association (NASAA) identified this scheme as the second biggest investor threat in 2023.
 According to the Department of Justice:

 “The victims in Pig Butchering schemes are referred to as ‘pigs’ by the scammers because the scammers will use elaborate storylines to ‘fatten up’ victims into believing they are in a romantic or otherwise close personal relationship.
 Once the victim places enough trust in the scammer, the scammer brings the victim into a cryptocurrency investment scheme.”

-High yield investment programs (HYIPs) are another common form of fraud in the digital asset marketplace.
-These scams typically involve the promise of incredible returns for little-to-no risk.
-California’s state administrator provides this example of a fraudulent HYIP::
+High yield investment programs (HYIPs) are also common in the digital asset marketplace.
+These scams typically promise unusually high returns with little-to-no risk.
+California’s state administrator provides this example of a fraudulent HYIP:

 You see a video on YouTube from someone who looks like they know about investing.
 The person is talking about a new investment opportunity they recently discovered.
 In the video, the person is explaining how easy it is to get started and deposit money.
 The person is also showing off the amazing profits they’ve already made in this investment.
 It sounds like a great way to invest and make money!